MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 1. Select the **Subscriptions** tab to view your list of subscriptions.

-1. Find the app subscription you want to manage and select **More options ...**.
+1. Find the app subscription that you want to manage and select **More options ...**.

 1. Manage licenses by selecting **Buy licenses** or **Remove licenses**.